dmahajan980/gsoc20WorkLog/index.md

 - [PR #10](https://github.com/fluid-lab/gamepad-navigator/pull/10): Added tabbing and reverse tabbing for intra-webpage navigation (using [ally.js](https://allyjs.io/)).
 Along with it, some TODOs were added and bugs were fixed related to the previous pull requests.
 - Made changes to the [PR #8](https://github.com/fluid-lab/gamepad-navigator/pull/8) as suggested by my mentor.
 - Investigated various ways, strategies, libraries, and frameworks which can be used to test out Chrome extension.
 I discussed this with my mentor and we decided that we might have to use multiple testing libraries and frameworks as per the requirements and the design of our Chrome Extension.
-- Wrote some basic tests for scroll navigation - [Commit](https://github.com/dmahajan980/gamepad-navigator/tree/scroll-tests).<br>
+- Wrote some basic tests for scroll navigation - [Commit](https://github.com/dmahajan980/gamepad-navigator/commit/7656024df3b65685927a24856738a12004f654ed) and made slight modifications to the components in my previous commits.<br>
   (_PR to be sent later_)